 Over the past year, we piloted a new fellowship program that is designed to help participants serve as Ambassadors of Psychiatry and Neuroscience who can thoughtfully communicate key content to a broad audience.
 The curriculum includes separate courses on: Adult Learning (foundational principles; unique applications in medical education and, specifically, within psychiatry; how to adapt materials to an online space) and Effective Scientific Communication (including learning to distill complex topics down to their core concepts, to craft a narrative arc around key translational applications, to optimize the visual representation of data, and to attend to technical aspects of performance).
 Each participant receives individual coaching to help them develop of a new educational resource (e.g. writing a Clinical Commentary to submit to Biological Psychiatry, creating a “This ‘Stuff’ Is Really Cool” talk, or designing a novel classroom exercise).
 Class meets weekly for one hour throughout the year with all sessions conducted in an experiential / workshop format.
 Participants are expected to dedicate one hour weekly for class preparation.

-Participants will be selected based on their skill and enthusiasm for teaching neuroscience, their previous accomplishments, and their potential as leaders in neuroscience education.
-Applications are due June 30th, 2022 and should be submitted as a single (zipped) file to the Dropbox link below.
-The program will begin in August.
+Participants are selected based on their skill and enthusiasm for teaching neuroscience, their previous accomplishments, and their potential as leaders in neuroscience education.

 The major component of the application is a teaching sample that demonstrates the applicant’s ability to make a complex neuroscience topic accessible for a broad audience.
 Submissions could include: